TpMarkov/liveStock/README.md

 | :---: | :---: |
 | ![News Placeholder](https://i.ibb.co/JwMs9skb/market-news.png) | ![Login Placeholder](https://i.ibb.co/R4V4RD5y/sign-up-page.png) |

-### ℹ️ How to Add Images
-To replace the placeholders above with your own screenshots:
-1. Take screenshots of your application (keep them around 300x200px or similar aspect ratio for consistency).
-2. Create a folder named `public/images` in your project directory.
-3. Add your image files (e.g., `dashboard.png`, `heatmap.png`) to that folder.
-4. Edit this `README.md` file and replace the links.
-    *   Change `https://placehold.co/300x200?text=Dashboard+Overview` to `./public/images/dashboard.png` (or just `/images/dashboard.png` if hosted).
-    *   *Note: For GitHub, it's best to push the images to the repo and use relative paths like `images/dashboard.png` (assuming you move them to a root `images` folder) or `public/images/dashboard.png`.*

 ## 💻 Getting Started (For Developers)

 Follow these instructions to run the project locally.